rukoBean/TCproject/README.md

 # TCproject_MS000151
-Our group's TC project website for course MS000151 at SEU
+Our group's Technical Communication project website for course MS000151 at SEU